pelevesque/MIDI-Make/README.md

 ### Parameters

-Paramters can be set on instantiation, or afterwards.
+Parameters can be set on instantiation, or anytime afterwards.

-#### Name
+#### name

 With the name parameter, you can name the track using ASCII characters.

 ```raku
     # Set on instantiation.